odoo/runbot/README.md

 ```
 *        IN CNAME  runbot.domain.com.
 ```
-This is mainly usefull to access running build but will also give more freedom for future configurations.
+This is mainly useful to access running build but will also give more freedom for future configurations.
 This is not needed but many features won't work without that.

 ### nginx

-An exemple of config is given in the example_scripts folder.
+An exemple of config is given in the `example_scripts` folder.

 This may be adapted depending on your setup, mainly for domain names.
-This can be adapted during the install but serving at least the runbot frontend (proxy pass 80 to 8069) is the minimal config needed.
+This can be adapted during the install but serving at least the runbot frontend (proxy pass `80` to `8069`) is the minimal config needed.
-Note that runbot also has a dynamic nginx config listening on the 8080 port, mainly for running build.
+Note that runbot also has a dynamic nginx config listening on the `8080` port, mainly for running build.

-This config is an ir_ui_view (runbot.nginx_config) and can be edited if needed.
+This config is an `ir_ui_view` (runbot.nginx_config) and can be edited if needed.
 The config is applied and updated automatically after some time by the builder process.

-It is also advised to adapt this config to work in https.
+It is also advised to adapt this config to work in `https`.

 ### Requirements

 Runbot is an addon for odoo, meaning that both odoo and runbot code are needed to run.
-Some tips to configure odoo are available in [odoo setup documentation](https://www.odoo.com/documentation/15.0/setup/install.html#setup-install-source) (requirements, postgres, ...)
+Some tips to configure odoo are available in [odoo setup documentation](https://www.odoo.com/documentation/18.0/setup/install.html#setup-install-source) (requirements, postgres, ...)
 This page will mainly focus on runbot specificities.

 You will also need to install docker and other requirements before running runbot.